themattharris/tmhOAuth/README.md

-# tmhOAuth
+# TmhOAuth

-An OAuth 1.0A library written in PHP by @themattharris, specifically for use with the Twitter API.
+An OAuth 1.0A library written in PHP by @themattharris, helped by @_erwann, specifically for use with the Twitter API.

 **Disclaimer**: This project is a work in progress.
 Please use the issue tracker